 Experiencing emotional agony inevitably changes a person; how much is not always up to the individual.
 However, we do have the ability to choose whether those changes are positive or negative.

-When you've experienced emotional agony for any period, you learn that bad life events (whether under your control or not) can happen unexpectedly at any moment.
+When you've experienced emotional agony for any period, you learn that negative life events (whether under your control or not) can happen unexpectedly at any moment.

 As a positive change:

 You take life as it comes, understanding that even the best-laid plans are bound to fail now and then.
-You take those changes in the plan in strides and become more flexible.
+You take those changes in strides and become more flexible.